 Anna Friis, PhD, is a certified MSC Teacher and a psychologist in private practise in Auckland, New Zealand.
 She specialises in mindfulness and compassion-based therapy.
 She has had a life-long devotion to ashtanga yoga, a form of moving meditation which provided the foundation for her evolution as a practitioner and teacher of MSC.
 Anna previously had a substantial career as the director of a public relations company specialising in crisis management, a challenging environment in which the practise of equanimity proved essential to the health and wellbeing of both herself and her clients.
 Her corporate life provided the inspiration for a Master’s degree investigating the effects of stress and meditation on the autonomic nervous system.
 Her subsequent doctoral research demonstrated the psychological and physiological effects of self-compassion training, effectively reducing biological markers of stress among people living with diabetes.
 The results of these studies have been published as peer-reviewed journal articles, contributing to the scientific understanding of the mind-body effects of self-compassion and the MSC programme.
 Her current practise is “unbusying” which she describes as an orientation towards a more spacious, present-focussed life and a daily opportunity to practise more yang self-compassion.

 Tina Gibson is a certified MSC Teacher and teacher trainer.
-Based in Australia, she traveled to America, as part of the first MSC teacher training, and has been teaching with enthusiasm across Australia ever since.
+Based in Australia, she travelled to America, as part of the first MSC teacher training, and has been teaching with enthusiasm across Australia ever since.
 Tina also has years of experience teaching Mindfulness, having facilitated programs within Women’s Health, the Education System, Cancer Support and the general community.
 Her MSC has also included programs specifically for Health Professionals and for young women.
-Tina practices what she teaches, bringing warmth, honesty, courage and humour to MSC in her life and her teaching.
-She has a sound knowledge of health and education stemming from training and working in roles such as; Paramedic, Health Care Worker, Rehabilitation Counsellor, Kinesiologist and Health Educator.
-Some of her current passions are bringing MSC to children and MSC for enhancing creativity.
+Tina practices what she teaches, bringing warmth, honesty, courage and humour to MSC in her life, her teaching and mentoring.
+She has a sound knowledge of health and education stemming from training and working in roles such as; Emergency Paramedic, Health Care Worker, Rehabilitation Counsellor, Kinesiologist, Health Educator and loving grandma.

 Steven Hickman, PsyD., is the Founding Director of the UC San Diego Center for Mindfulness.
 Steve is a Clinical Psychologist and Associate Clinical Professor in the UCSD Departments of Psychiatry and Family and Preventive Medicine.
 Since founding the Center in 2000, he has taught over 60 Mindfulness-Based Stress Reduction (MBSR) courses, numerous other Mindfulness-Based Interventions (MBIs) and is a trainer of teachers in MBSR and Mindfulness-Based Cognitive Therapy.
 Steve is also a teacher trainer for the Mindful Self-Compassion program and is the Director of Professional Training for the Center for Mindful Self-Compassion.
 His passion is the training of teachers of Mindfulness-Based Interventions and is currently working on a book for Guilford Press entitled A Teacher’s Guide to Learning and Teaching Mindfulness-Based Interventions.